idiap/phonvoc/README.txt

 More technical details are available in:
+- Milos Cernak and Philip N. Garner,PhonVoc: A Phonetic and Phonological Vocoding Toolkit.
+In: Proceedings of Interspeech, San Francisco, USA, 2016
-- Milos Cernak, Blaise Potard and Philip N. Garner, Phonological Vocoding Using Artificial Neural Networks .
+- Milos Cernak, Blaise Potard and Philip N. Garner, Phonological Vocoding Using Artificial Neural Networks.
 In: Proceedings of the IEEE Intl.
 Conference on Acoustics, Speech and Signal Processing (ICASSP).
 Brisbane, Australia, 2015
 The functionality is covered also by
-- Afsaneh Asaei, Milos Cernak, Hervé Bourlard, Signal processing method and apparatus based on structured sparsity of phonological features.
-US Patent Application US2015846036 (14/846,036), Sep.
-4, 2015.

 ==
-Milos Cernak, March 2016
+Milos Cernak, June 2016